siddharthk6-tech/procode-interview-task/README.md

 # Procode Cloud – Terraform Practical Assessment

 This repository contains my complete solution for the Procode Cloud Terraform technical assessment.
-The task has been implemented using two separate approaches, both fully functional and deployed on AWS:
+The task has been implemented using two approaches — the main **ECS-based approach** and an **optional EC2-based approach** — both fully functional and deployed on AWS.

 ## Approach 1 — ECS Fargate (Containerized Web App)